samuelswandi/Tiktok-Clone/README.md

 ### `deployment`
 - i used firebase hosting for deployment
-- use node js for backend
+- use node js for backend, deployed backend on heroku
 - mongoDb for database
 - react for frontend